particle-iot/docs/src/content/reference/device-os/firmware.md

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
 This argument length is limited to a max of 63 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_).
 The String is UTF-8 encoded.

+When using the default [`AUTOMATIC`](#automatic-mode) system mode, the cloud functions must be registered in the `setup()` function.
+The information about registered functions will be sent to the cloud when the `setup()` function has finished its execution.
+In the [`SEMI_AUTOMATIC`](#semi-automatic-mode) and [`MANUAL`](#manual-mode) system modes, the functions must be registered before [`Particle.connect()`](#particle-connect-) is called.

-When using [SYSTEM_THREAD(ENABLED)](/reference/device-os/firmware#system-thread) you must be careful of when you register your functions.
-At the beginning of setup(), before you do any lengthy operations, delays, or things like waiting for a key press, is best.
-The reason is that variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
-Calling Particle.function after the registration information has been sent does not re-send the request and the function will not work.
+_Before 1.6.0:_ Variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
+When using the [`AUTOMATIC`](#automatic-mode) system mode, make sure you register your cloud functions as early as possible in the `setup()` function, before you do any lengthy operations, delays, or things like waiting for a key press.
+Calling `Particle.function()` after the registration information has been sent does not re-send the request and the function will not work.

 ```cpp
 // EXAMPLE USAGE